On This Page

-Six Surprising Facts About Medicaid’s Mental Health Coverage
+6 Surprising Facts About Medicaid’s Therapy and Mental Health Coverage

 For More Information

-For more information about Medicaid, including a full overview of Medicaid’s mental health coverage, you can read our article “Medicaid Mental Health Benefits Explained.”
+For more information about Medicaid, including a full overview of Medicaid’s mental health coverage, and links to where you can search online for mental health providers who accept Medicaid in your state, you can read our article “Medicaid Mental Health Benefits Explained.”

-Read on to learn six surprising facts about how Medicaid works and who it’s for.
+Read on to learn six surprising facts about how Medicaid works, what it covers, and who it’s for.

 On This Page